AnThanhUet/Task_manager/README.md

 ## Assign task

 ### To-Do-List Task
-1. Display system configuration (An (File : info-sys.c, info-sys.h)).
+1. Display system configuration
-2. Display usage of system, including Cpu, Ram, Disk, etc...(Trung (File : per-sys.c, per-sys.h)).
+2. Display usage of system, including Cpu, Ram, Disk, etc...
-3. Display usage of each process, including Cpu, Ram, Priority, State, etc ...(Nam (File : proc.c, proc.h)).
+3. Display usage of each process, including Cpu, Ram, Priority, State, etc ...
 4. Give information of process which use too much usage of system and send a signal to kill this process.

 ### Advanced Task(do if have time)